python-trio/trio/README.rst

    Trio is an `async/await-native
    <https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/>`__
-   I/O library for Python 3.5+ (including nightly builds of PyPy3), with full support for Linux, MacOS, and Windows.
+   I/O library for Python 3.5+ (either CPython or PyPy) with full support for Linux, MacOS, and Windows. (*BSD and illumos might work too, but we haven't checked.)

+   [link to Guido's email]

    how to make it *easy and fun* to write *safe, correct, and performant* asynchronous code in Python.
 Async programming has a